Bjiornulf/advent-of-code2021/README.md

 # Advent of Code 2021

-I decided to solve this years advent of code in **GO** for my computer science class
+I decided to solve this years advent of code in **GO** for my computer science class.
+Other implementations can be found [here](https://github.com/mines-nancy/advent-of-code-2021)

 ## Journey